yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/capture-payments.md

 next:
   description: ''
 ---
-In this guide, you will find step-by-step instructions on capturing a previously created payment on Yuno.
+In this guide, you will find step-by-step instructions on manually capturing a previously created payment on Yuno.

+> 📘 Automatic Delayed Capture
+>
+> If you prefer to have Yuno automatically capture payments after a specified delay, you can configure `delayed_capture_settings` when creating the payment.
+Learn more in the [Cancel and Capture Flow](doc:cancel-and-capture-flow) guide.

 > 🚧 Which payments can you capture
 >